tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Datasets.md

 -----------------

 We will be creating a dataset for the schema we created in the previous exercise.
 Please follow the steps below
-1. In the left-hand menu, navigate to "Datasets"
+1. In the left-hand menu, navigate to "Datasets":

       <!--
       ![Demo](./images/datasetshome.png)
       -->
       <kbd><img src="./images/datasetshome.png"  /></kbd>

-2. Hit +Create Dataset
+2. Click "+Create Dataset":

       <!--
       ![Demo](./images/datasetcreate.png)
       -->
       <kbd><img src="./images/datasetcreate.png"  /></kbd>

-3. Since we will be creating the dataset from a schema definition please select 'Create dataset from schema'
+3. Since we will be creating the dataset from a schema definition, please select "Create dataset from schema":

       <!--
       ![Demo](./images/datasetcreate2.png)
       -->
       <kbd><img src="./images/datasetcreate2.png"  /></kbd>

-4. On the Select Schema page search for "Subscription Schema &lt;your-assigned-number>" then select the schema and hit Next
+4. On the Select Schema page search for "Subscription Schema [your-assigned-number]" then select the schema and click "Next":

       <!--
       ![Demo](./images/datasetschema.png)
       -->
       <kbd><img src="./images/datasetschema.png"  /></kbd>

 5. Next, to configure the dataset we need to give it a name.
-Please name your dataset "Subscription Dataset <your-assigned-number>' and give it the same description
+Please name your dataset "Subscription Dataset [your-assigned-number]" and give it the same description:

       <!--
       ![Demo](./images/datasetname.png)
       -->
       <kbd><img src="./images/datasetname.png"  /></kbd>

-6. Hit Finish to save the dataset
+6. Click "Finish" to save the dataset:

       <!--
       ![Demo](./images/datasetfinish.png)